Why you should be involved

 Q. Is this just for Department of Education (DoE) students?

-A. Creating My Career (CMC) is open to all Tasmanian school students in years 8 and 9, not just DoE students.
+A. Creating My Career (CMC) is open to all Tasmanian school students in year 9, not just DoE students.

 Q. How much does it cost?